munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

-There will be spans around `a, b` and `c, d` to try to keep those argument lists from splitting, but also another span around `first(a, b), second(c, d)` to keep the outer argument list from splitting.
+There will be spans around `a, b` and `c, d` to try to keep those argument lists from splitting, but also another span around `first(a, b), second(c, d)` to keep the outer argument list from splitting:

 If a split occurs between `a,` and `b`, the `a, b` span splits, but so does the `first(a, b), second(c, d)` one.
 However, if a split occurs after `first(a, b),`